 At the time of the Merger Agreement, almost all of the CBAs at both Carriers had become amendable and both pre-merger United and pre-merger Continental were involved in Section 6 negotiations with the incumbent organizations.
 The Carriers offered to enter into joint collective bargaining negotiations with any union that wished to do so.
-Only the Air Line Pilots Association (ALPA), which represents pilots at both pre-merger United and premerger Continental, accepted the offer.
+Only the Air Line Pilots Association (ALPA), which represents pilots at both pre-merger United and pre-merger Continental, accepted the offer.
 In July of 2010, the Carriers entered into a Transition and Process Agreement with ALPA.
 Combined bargaining teams began full-time negotiations for a joint CBA in August of 2010.
 United, Continental, and ALPA jointly applied for mediation with the Board on December 17, 2010.

 The other unions representing employees at the pre-merger carriers elected to continue Section 6 negotiations on a stand-alone basis.
+This includes the CBAs applicable to the United Ramp and Stores Employees and the CMI Mechanics and Related Employees.
 On January 4, 2011, IAM and Continental announced a tentative agreement on an interim Flight Attendant CBA.
 This tentative agreement was submitted to the membership for a ratification vote, and on March 1, 2011, IAM announced the ratification of the interim CBA.